Hackathonners/vania/README.md

 # Output
 {
-    'Team A': ['Front-end Development'],        # Team A does the Front-end Development 'Team C': ['Testing', 'Documentation'],     # Team B does the Testing and Documentation 'Team B': ['Front-end Development']}        # Team C does the Front-end Development }
+    'Team A': ['Front-end Development'],        # Team A does the Front-end Development 'Team B': ['Back-end Development'],         # Team B does the Back-end Development 'Team C': ['Testing', 'Documentation']      # Team C does the Testing and Documentation }
 ```